pimusicbox/mopidy-websettings/README.rst

    :target: https://coveralls.io/r/woutervanwijk/mopidy-websettings?branch=master
    :alt: Test coverage

-Mopidy extension for editing settings in a webinterface
+Mopidy extension for editing settings in a webinterface.
+Used by Pi MusicBox

 Installation